-Another difference between app and website customer journeys is accessibility.
+Another difference between app and website customer journey maps is accessibility.

 A website relies heavily on the customer being connected to the internet to provide functionality for most services.
 Caching can be used in some cases to allow offline access – but a customer needs to be connected to the internet to experience a website’s full functionality.